timothymarois/template-laravel-app/README.md

 ## Performance:

-- Controllers are directly impacting the speed of page loads, keep shared and page-level props to a minimum.
+- Controllers will directly impact the speed of page loads, keep shared and page-level props to a minimum.
 - Do not load everything in page-level controllers.
-Load the minimum required to serve the page and additional (or high impact) items for component specific data loaded after page load.
+Load the minimum required to serve the page and additional data in components after the page is loaded or mounted.